Maurizio Landini: General Secretary of CGIL

 On 24 January 2019, during the 18th National Congress in Bari, Landini was elected General Secretary of CGIL, with more than 93% of votes in favor.
 His main opponent in the Congress, Vincenzo Colla, a reformist and former Regional Secretary of CGIL for Emilia-Romagna, was appointed Vice Secretary.
 During his inaugural speech, Landini strongly attacked the M5S–League government and especially its Interior Minister and de facto leader, Matteo Salvini, denouncing a serious risk of a return of fascism in the country.

 On 9 February, CGIL, CISL and UIL protested together in Rome, against the economic measures promoted by Conte's government; more than 200,000 people participated in the march.
 It was the first time since 2013 that the three trade unions organized a unified rally.

 In December 2019, Landini proposed to the new government between M5S and PD the sign of a "social pact" against deindustrialization, with the aim of planning "a project to rule the transition to a new model of sustainable development, but also to control the technological transformation in the production system, keeping work, quality of work and workers' rights at the centre of the project".
 Prime Minister Giuseppe Conte and PD's leader Nicola Zingaretti strongly supported Landini's proposal.

 On 9 October 2021, the CGIL's national headquarter in Rome was attacked my a mob of members the neo-fascist party New Force, who were protesting against the introduction of a COVID-19 vaccination certificate in Italy.
 Secretary Landini described the attack as an "act of fascist squadrismo".

+On 18 March 2023, at the 19th Congress of the CGIL, Landini was re-elected general secretary with 94.2% of votes in favour.